 Q: Best aspect ratio for game character art?

 Q: Why does my character have 7 fingers or two left hands?
-A: This is the perennial AI weakness.
-Either redraw the hand in post, or generate poses where hands are partially hidden / behind the back.
+A: Hands are the perennial AI weakness, though Midjourney V8.1’s anatomy is noticeably better than V6.
+Either redraw the hand in post, or compose poses where hands are partially hidden, behind the back, or holding a weapon that occupies the fingers.

 Related articles